Aronnax9000/Rocket-Patrol/Jurassic-Pouch/README.md

 *A mysterious discovery near the Gulf of Mexico turns the Rio Grande Valley upside down!
 Why are the strange creatures here?
 What are they doing?*

-*Captain Bender, the famous astronaut, and her team of Rocket Ranchers can't resist a mystery, particularly in their own territory.*
+*Captain Bender, the famous astronaut, and the Rocket Ranchers can't resist a mystery, especially in their own back yard!*

-*Saddle up with the Rocket Ranchers as they head out into our mysterious Universe in the latest Captain Bender Adventure.*
+*Saddle up with the Rocket Ranchers as they explore their newly strange world, in the latest Captain Bender Adventure.*

 - [Author's Note](authors_note.md)